rishiqwerty/youtube-video/README.md

 Home page will appear.
 Here we can sort data by Newest or oldest publishing date
 ![doc](readme_images/2.png)

+- http://localhost:8000/search will open search page, here all videos can be found in descending order and can search for videos also

 In search if we search some phrases, only video's whose title/description matches the pattern will appear in the result.
 Per page only shows 10 data.
 We can navigate to different page with next button.
 ![doc](readme_images/3.png)

+- http://localhost:8000/rest contains restAPI, it has pagination and search options